tc39/proposal-observable/README.md

 #### HasUnsubscribe(x) Abstract Operation ####

-The abstract operation IsSubscription with argument *x* performs the following steps:
+The abstract operation HasUnsubscribe with argument *x* performs the following steps:

 1. If Type(*x*) is not Object, return **false**.
 1. Let *unsubscribe* be Get(*x*, **"unsubscribe"**).